isotaan/growler-radio/README.md

-### Does this work with my favorite 8-hour song loop?
+## Does this work with my favorite 8-hour song loop?

 The longest song I have tried was Free Bird, which is 10 minutes, 7 seconds long.
-I have no idea whether DCS-ExternalAudio will work with songs of a longer length.
-I do not know whether your server's RAM will set on fire and explode if you try your favorite 10-hour chill song.
-If that happens, I am not responsible for you feeding DCS-ExternalAudio songs of excessive length- please do not try.
+I have no idea whether DCS-ExternalAudio will work with songs of a longer length, but I imagine that it'll take DCS-ExternalAudio ages to digest it.

+Only try this at your own risk.
+I am not responsible for you feeding DCS-ExternalAudio songs of excessive length and your RAM catching on fire.

 ## Why is this code so unwieldy and so poorly put together?